JorySmith/Albert/README.md

 "If I had an hour to solve a problem, I'd spend 55 minutes thinking about the problem and 5 minutes thinking about solutions." - Albert Einstein

 Running away from problems is the greatest problem in the world. <br>
 Learn to run toward problems and fears.
+The solutions are found within.

 ## Live Demo
 New link!: https://albertapp.org